OlaAref/spring-websocket-chat/HELP.md

-# Spring Boot WebSocket Chat Application
+# Spring Boot WebSocket Chat Application Sample

 This is a simple chat application built using Spring Boot and WebSocket.
 The application allows users to join a chat room, send messages, and receive messages in real-time.